 Building a resilient brand backed by a great reputation is hard because you can't just tell people to like, believe in or trust you.
 You have to work hard to show that you are a brand that deserves it.
-Companies that fail to deliver on their brand promises, i.e. their behaviour is inconsistent with the brand values they espouse, will inevitably face an erosion of trust leading to a bad reputation among stakeholders.
+Companies that fail to deliver on their brand promises, i.e. their behaviour is inconsistent with the brand values they espouse, will inevitably face an erosion of trust leading to a bad reputation consistently positive actions and messages.